In a profession built upon tradition and custom it is difficult to achieve the changes needed to diversify the legal system. Photo: Tunde Okewale.

 A holistic view needs to be adopted when identifying the causes of and solutions to the over-representation of BME’s in the criminal justice system.
 I believe there is a link, correlative if not casual, between crime, education and unemployment.

 At present, people from black and ethnic minority groups make up over a quarter of prisoners in England and Wales, but only 14% of the wider population.
+Figures also show that 61% of offenders from black and ethnic minority backgrounds receive jail sentences, compared to 56% of white offenders for the same crime.

 In early 2016 the former Prime Minister, David Cameron, reaffirmed the narrative by saying: “If you’re black, you’re more likely to be in a prison cell than studying at a top university.
 And if you’re black, it seems you’re more likely to be sentenced to custody for a crime than if you’re white.”
 Theresa May also said words to this effect in her first speech as prime-minister.
 The Lammy Review, alongside organisations like the Society of Black Lawyers, are seeking to explore the causes of this disparity and offer solutions.
 These attitudes undoubtedly contribute to the self-fulfilling prophecy of low achievement and apathy amongst disadvantaged groups in society.
 There are no black generals in our armed forces and just 4% of chief executives in the FTSE 100 are from ethnic minority backgrounds.
 There are only two Asian High Court Judges and there are none of African Caribbean origin after the resignation of Linda Dobbs who recently spoke about her experience of race discrimination as a barrister and as a Judge.